WordPress/Learn/.github/ISSUE_TEMPLATE/content-development-general.md

 Replace TOPIC_TITLE in the issue title to the topic title you are proposing.
 Then, share as much information about your idea as you can by filling out these items.
 A team member will review the proposal and share next steps.

-You'll find guidance about using this issue template at _handbook_link_.
 -->

 - Topic description:
 - Audience (User, Developer, Designer, Contributor, etc.):
 - Learning objectives (What will the learner be able to do as a result of this content?):
-- Content type (Course, Tutorial, Online Workshop, or Lesson Plan):
+- Content type (Tutorial, Online Workshop, Course or Lesson Plan):
 - WordPress version (optional):
 - Will you be creating this content?
 (Yes or No):